hsinhinlim/Flatiron-Module-3-Final-Project/README.md

 2) **Evaluation of models for further investigation** - Having investigated and cleaned the data in the prior step, we train a variety of sklearn supervised learning algorithms and discover their evaluation metrics on a cross validated basis.
 Also includes a deeper discussion into why the project will a) prioritise Recall scores and b) evaluate each trained model against dummy classifiers and against each other to identify suitable models for further investigation.

 3) **Conclusions drawn from investigating models** - Having identified one (or two) models for further analysis, we will peer under the hood of these models to identify which features were influential in that model's predictive output.
-The most influential features are those that the City of Chicago needs to target when implementing actual road safety features.
+The most influential features are those that the City of Chicago needs to target when implementing actual road safety measures.

 ## Contents
 This repository contains: